Bartloc/daily-coding-problem-python/README.md

 Given the input [3, 0, 1, 3, 0, 5], we can hold 3 units in the first index, 2 in the second, and 3 in the fourth index (we cannot hold 5 since it would run off to the left), so we can trap 8 units of water.

+#### Problem 63
+This problem was asked by Microsoft.

+Given a 2D matrix of characters and a target word, write a function that returns whether the word can be found in the matrix by going left-to-right, or up-to-down.

+For example, given the following matrix:

+[['F', 'A', 'C', 'I'],
+ ['O', 'B', 'Q', 'P'],
+ ['A', 'N', 'O', 'B'],
+ ['M', 'A', 'S', 'S']]
+and the target word 'FOAM', you should return true, since it's the leftmost column.
+Similarly, given the target word 'MASS', you should return true, since it's the last row.

 #### Problem 68

 This problem was asked by Google.